abhikr360/Project1CS252/Readme.txt

 Transaction Id 2 for PayToPubKey : 66e8ede531c0b31982174bbc3d3275b9b137baea9a39b2a492d767484940e3a2

 -----------------------------------------------------------------------------------------------------------------------------
+Generate a transaction that can be redeemed by the solution (x,y) to the following system of two linear equations: x+y = (first half of your iitk roll) 	and 	x-y = (second half or your iitk roll) [to ensure that an integer solution exists, please change the last digit of the two numbers on the right hand side so the numbers are both even or both odd].

+The redemption script should be as small as possible.
+That is, a valid script sig should consist of simply pushing two integers x and y to the stack.
+Make sure you use OP_ADD and OP_SUB in your script.

 Q2 : Linear Transaction.
 Roll used = 150036
 -----------------------------------------------------------------------------------------------------------------------------
 Transaction Id 1 for TestLinearEquation : b79bbc2e589b1d129c3a6220a6828fee128ef2eaad536999eccd662b1a3371c0
 Transaction Id 2 for TestLinearEquation : b148932584a852cecc8efad3d497087f515857310283741f65191231b9e82d65

 -----------------------------------------------------------------------------------------------------------------------------

+Generate  a  multi-sig  transaction  involving  four  parties  such  that  the  transaction  can be redeemed by the first party (bank) combined with any one of the 3 others (customers) but not by only the customers or only the bank.
+Create and redeem the transaction and make sure that the script  is as small  as possible.
+You can use any legal combination of signatures to redeem the transaction but make sure that all combinations would have worked.

 Q3 : MultiSig Transaction.
 -----------------------------------------------------------------------------------------------------------------------------
 Unlocking script pushes OP_1, one or more customer sig (may be valid/Invalid), Bank Sig.